NUTELLA STUFFED BRIOCHE BUNS

-We are kicking ourselves here a bit because we can’t believe we let World Nutella Day pass us by without getting this recipe out in time.
+I am kicking myself a bit, because I can’t believe I let World Nutella Day pass me by without getting this recipe out in time.
 But really is there ever a bad day for a Nutella recipe?

 Well depending on who you ask there might be plenty of bad days ahead for Nutella recipes!

-Our light, tender, buttery brioche recipe works amazingly with the rich, gooey, chocolatey Nutella and together they make one hell of a bun!
+My light, tender, buttery brioche recipe works amazingly well with the rich, gooey, chocolatey Nutella and together they make one hell of a bun!

 So enjoy these for the treat that they are, don’t bother convincing yourself that it could be a healthy snack and perhaps have a salad or something later, to counteract all the delicious badness that these Nutella stuffed brioche buns contain!

 400g brioche dough

 Put the Nutella into a piping bag and pipe 30g per portion into silicone moulds or ice cube trays.
 Place the silicone moulds or ice cube trays into the freezer for two hours or until the Nutella is frozen solid.
 This will make it much easier to work with!

 Cut the brioche dough into 50g pieces and roll each piece into a smooth ball.
 Lightly flour a board or kitchen surface and using a rolling pin, roll each ball into a 10cm circle.